jsicot/BookReader/README.md

     - Embed all functions (0 for none or 1 for all)
     - The width of the inline frame (Embedded Simple Viewer)
     - The height of the inline frame (Embedded Simple Viewer)

+If you want to change more options, copy the file `views/public/viewer/show.php` in the subdirectory `book-reader/viewer/`of your theme and update it.

 The viewer is always available at `http://www.example.com/items/viewer/{item id}`.
 Furthermore, it is automatically embedded in items/show page.
 This can be